dhojayev/traderepublic-portfolio-downloader/README.md

 ### Currently Supported Functionality

+* Transaction PDF documents download.
+* Account related PDF documents download (aka Aktivität).
 * Creating a CSV file with all transactions (except for "interest received" transactions).
 This includes:
   * Cash deposits and withdrawals.
   * Purchase and sale of ETFs, stocks, and cryptocurrency.
-  * Interest received transactions.
   * Limited support for the purchase of derivatives.
   * Dividends received from ETFs and stocks.
   * Benefits received such as round-up and save-back.
 * Inserting new data into the CSV file.
-* Transaction PDF documents download.
 * Saving raw responses onto the file system.

 ### Planned Features and Improvements